 Curious, I clicked on the link to Fist’s YouTube channel.
 At first glance Fist appears to be living a teenage boy’s wet dream, earning a living making videos about computer games, metal bands, and other trivial subjects that appeal to shiftless young men.
 Look closer though, and the receding hairline and wrinkles reveal the truth.
 This is no teenager.
 This is an unblooded man rapidly approaching middle age who appears to be stuck at Mom’s house.
 If you were to write a movie of his life it could be a combination of Failure to Launch and Spinal Tap (but without the cool bits).

 I know, very uncharitable of me.
 Fist, if you are reading this, it’s nothing personal.
 This is going to be a story about how damned hard it is to do real, solid research on Michael Jackson, and I’m going to use you as an example on how NOT to do it.
+Besides, Encyclopedia Dramatica does a much better job of making fun of you than I ever could.
+Hell, you do a much better job of making fun of you than I ever could.

 I pressed play on Fist’s Michael Jackson Rebuttal video and was immediately sorry I did — I was confronted by a relentless, loud, and brash monolog which grated.
 Fist is neither sympathetic to the ear nor entertaining, and after four minutes I switched off both physically and mentally.
 Another way had to be found to absorb this performance.
 I begged one of my best friends to suffer through it and provide me with a transcript, which thankfully she did.
 Thanks Jess!